syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/miscellaneous.md

 ## Show/Hide All-Day Row

-The All-day row cell is a single row region displayed at the top of the workcell area to hold the all-day appointments together.
+The All-day row cell is a single row region displayed at the top of the work cells area to hold the all-day appointments together.
 The Scheduler displays it by default and if it needs to be hidden, the `ShowAllDayRow` property can be set to **false** as shown below.

 {% highlight html %}